Social Engineering Attacks – Manipulating your thoughts to fall in trap

-Pretexting is one such form of social engineering attack where bad actors draft very attractive and alluring past stories to attract the victims and make them believe that the story is true.
-Then they take advantage of the beliefs of the victim and make them spit all their personal information.
+Pretexting is one such type of social engineering attack where bad actors draft very attractive and alluring past stories to attract the victims and make them believe that the story is true.
+Then they take advantage of the beliefs of the victim and make them spit out all their personal information.

 As we see, phishing attacks target victims via the sense of fear and urgency to their benefits, while pretexting attacks are based on building false trust and exploiting victims via the same trustworthiness.